 Founded in 1990, the LGBT Bar Association of the District of Columbia is an independent, non-partisan bar association serving gay, lesbian, bisexual, and transgender lawyers, law students, and legal professionals in the national capital area.
 The LGBT Bar Association of DC works to advance the interests of the LGBT community, to be their voice within the legal community, and to improve their professional lives.
-An affiliate of the National LGBT Bar Association, the LGBT Bar Association of DC acts in coalition with other local and national groups dedicated to LGBT concerns.
+An affiliate to the National Lesbian and Gay Law Association, the LGBT Bar Association of DC acts in coalition with other local and national groups dedicated to LGBT concerns.

 The LGBT Bar Association of DC’s advocacy and activities on behalf of the LGBT community include: